SRI and Bayer Discovery/Innovation Grant

 - One individual per application, though naming collaborators is acceptable

-- The applications must fall under the focus area of novel treatment options and animal models as listed above.
+- The applications must fall under the focus area and indications as listed above.

 - Ideally, the Awards will be divided between In Training, Early, Mid and Senior Career Investigators, as defined by the SRI Career Development and Diversity Committee (http://www.sri-online.org/career-development).
 However the Grants Committee can alter this balance based on the distribution of career stages at which investigators submit proposals in any given year.